srcbookdev/srcbook/tasks/0005-fix-process-registry-clobbering.md

 real decision — the UI currently disables run while running, so this is reachable mainly via a second client or a race, which makes it exactly the kind of bug that shows up once and is never reproduced.

+Partially done.
+The delete is now guarded — the exit handler only clears the key if it still holds the same process reference — and there's a test for the double-exec sequence, plus a `has()` method so callers can ask before adding.

+**Not decided:** what double-exec _should_ do.
+The registry no longer corrupts itself, but the first process is still orphaned rather than killed or refused.
+That's a product question (silently replace? refuse with an error? queue?) and it belongs with the execution-model decision in task 0006, since a stateful kernel would change the answer entirely.

+**Not verified:** whether `SIGTERM` to the `tsx` wrapper actually kills the TypeScript cell process.
+Needs a running notebook and a deliberately long-running cell to check.
+Left open — if `tsx` forks a child, stop is only cosmetic for TypeScript cells, which is the more interesting half of this task and shouldn't be quietly closed.